 ‘Starting next week, we’re going to be using a time tracker to measure your performance on projects!’

 Like it or not, this is probably in the top 5 things employees hate to hear the most.
-You might realize that the software for time and project tracking brings a lot to the table in terms of time management, organization, productivity and performance evaluation, but there’s just something about every minute of their working day being accounted for that puts employees off.
+You might realize that the time tracking software brings a lot to the table in terms of time management, organization, productivity and performance evaluation, but there’s just something about every minute of their working day being accounted for that puts employees off.

 Antagonism and distrust never helped anybody, so it’s important to be compassionate in your efforts to get employees to shed their negative feelings and get over their fear of work log software.
 Fortunately, there’s this quality of the system that will make this task easier - it’s good for employees too.